 - Automatic defrost: As we talked about earlier, this should prolong the life of your freezer so you won't have to go freezer shopping again anytime soon.

-Learn even more about freezers and food preservation by visiting the links on the next page.
+Learn even more about freezers and food preservation by visiting the links below.